My Journey Into Programming

 Resolved in my future career path, I wrote a letter to Nintendo and received a genuine response encouraging me in my studies to become a programmer.

 So, inspired by Galaga and other SHMUPs, my brother and I set out to make Firebirds.
+It was a complete game, with title screens, difficulty levels, 2-players, sound effects, and both mouse and keyboard control.
+It wasn’t exactly Raptor though.
 It had timing issues on faster computers and the “scrolling” and collision system were amateurish.
-While not exactly Raptor, it was a complete game, with title screens, difficulty levels, 2-players, sound effects, and both mouse and keyboard control.
 We distributed it through local Bulletin Board Systems (BBS).

 My high school needed an application to do timed typing tests, so I wrote one.
 The first version of Trial Type was a DOS application written in QuickBasic.
 I registered Lynx Software as a sole proprietorship and licensed the software to a number of schools.